-- 1. Measurement of heating and cooling curves for your alloy Hn; - 2.
-Analysis of datasets from Day 1 samples, including those from other groups; - 3.
-Determination of phase diagram;
+- 1. Analysis of datasets A-I and Sn samples from other groups; - 2.
+Determination of phase diagram and composition of Sn samples.

 2.2.List of files

 The practical involves the use of several files, which are found in the folder "Practical\1P6\Thermal analysis" on the desktop of the shared laptop connected to the furnaces.
 The folder contains the following files and subfolders: